kometenstaub/obsidian-jsons/README.md

 All files will be uploaded, the old files will be deleted on Pastebin.

 The `tagscript` file is updated every time, so is the `paste_ids.py` file.

+Before the script is run the first time, you need to make sure that the list in `paste_ids.py` is empty.
+(Because it still includes the IDs from my tests.
+For subsequent runs the script handles everything.)